omni-network/omni/docs/site/docs/protocol/xmessages/components/components.md

 Validators that already attest to the `Pending` marked `XBlock` during the previous validator set, do not need to re-attest.
 Only the new set validators must attest (ie. to all `XBlock`s after the latest approved).

-### ABCI++

-Cosmos’ [ABCI++](https://docs.cometbft.com/v0.37/spec/abci/) is a supplementary tool that allows `halo` clients to adapt the CometBFT consensus engine to the node’s architecture.
-An ABCI++ adapter is wrapped around the CometBFT consensus engine to convert messages from the Engine API into a format that can be used in CometBFT consensus.
-These messages are inserted into CometBFT blocks as single transactions – this makes Omni consensus lightweight and enables Omni’s sub-second finality time.

-During consensus, validators also use ABCI++ to attest to the state of external Rollup VMs.
-Omni validators run the state transition function, $f(i, S_n)$, for each Rollup VM and compute the output, $S_{n+1}$.

 ### Integrated Consensus & CometBFT

-Omni introduces Integrated Consensus, a consensus framework that allows validators to run consensus for the Omni EVM additional to the consensus framework for cross-network messages without compromising on performance.
+Omni introduces Integrated Consensus, a consensus framework that allows validators to run consensus for the Omni EVM in parallel with consensus for cross-network messages without compromising on performance.

 Omni’s Integrated Consensus contains two sub-processes: